Camp Half-Blood Chronicles: The Heroes of Olympus

-The Blood of Olympus is the fifth and final book in The Heroes of Olympus series.
-It features two parallel stories: the first has the seven demigods finally reaching Greece and working to defeat the giants at the Acropolis of Athens, while the second has Reyna Ramírez-Arellano, Nico di Angelo, and Coach Gleeson Hedge delivering the Athena Parthenos back to Camp Half-Blood with the clash of the Greek and Roman camps in the horizon.
-The book was released on October 7, 2014.
+The Blood of Olympus features two parallel stories: The first has the seven demigods finally reaching Greece and working to defeat the giants at the Acropolis of Athens, while the second has Reyna Ramírez-Arellano, Nico di Angelo, and Coach Gleeson Hedge delivering the Athena Parthenos back to Camp Half-Blood with the clash of the Greek and Roman camps in the horizon.

 The Senior Year Adventures

-The Chalice of the Gods

-Originally announced in October 2022 as a standalone novel, The Chalice of the Gods was released on September 26, 2023.
-The book covers events that take place between The Heroes of Olympus and The Trials of Apollo.
-The novel is written from Percy's point of view, much like in the rest of the Percy Jackson & the Olympians series.

-Wrath of the Triple Goddess
+Percy Jackson and the Olympians: The Senior Year Adventures is an interquel trilogy set between the events of The Heroes of Olympus and The Trials of Apollo.
+It takes place during Percy's senior year as he embarks on quests to obtain recommendation letters from the gods.